jia1/cs3245-boolean-retrieval/README.txt

 3. What if boolean retrieval yields an empty postings skip list?
   - In my system, the documents which are fetched via boolean retrieval are assigned to the "high" list.
 Those that are not fetched are relegated to the "low" list.
 The documents in these two lists are then ranked separately.
-The output will be "high" + "low" list.
+The output is currently set to be "high" + "low" list.
   - Note that the documents in the "high" list are always considered to be more relevant than every document in the "low" list.
   - As such, there will always be documents returned.
 4. Pseudo relevance feedback + query expansion
   - Please refer to the BONUS document for more information
+  - I switched off query expansion because it requires an index of nltk.Text which takes up too much storage.
 5. Zones
     - title, date_posted, and court are indexed into a local sqlite database (need to un-comment the database connection, execution and commit code)